I hate noisy environments.

-And I am not a fan of noise canceling headphones from brands like Bose.
+And I am not a big fan of noise canceling headphones from brands like Bose.
 They take up too much space in my luggage.
-Furthermore, they are pretty pricey, and my old Bose used to hurt my ears after frequent use.
+Furthermore, they are pretty pricey, and my old Bose headphones used to hurt my ears after frequent use.

-Sadly, I am also pretty rough with my gear.
+To make matters worse, I am also pretty rough with my gear.
 Over the years I have smashed several earbuds and headphones.
 Most electronics is not compatible with my active lifestyle which includes gym, martial arts and extensive traveling.

 First Things First

 Before buying high quality earbuds, I recommend that you personalize your audio settings.
 On my Samsung Android phone, the audio settings can be found under Settings->Sounds and vibration->Sound quality and effects->Adapt Sound->Personalize Sound.

 It takes only 5 minutes.
 And believe me it makes a big difference.

 Price and Value

 I am not a cheap guy and I am willing to pay for quality gear.
 But I am a bit hesitant to fork out a lot of cash on headphones due to my past history of breaking so many of them.
 Even the original earbuds from Samsung was not safe from my destructive hands!

 However the price I paid for my Remax RM-610D earbuds is right up my alley, and most online stores sell them for very attractive and affordable prices.
 The price includes a small carrying case and some extra rubber seals.